-Dr. Margrét Vilborg Bjarnadóttir is an Assistant Professor of Management Science and Statistics in the DO&IT group.
+Dr. Margrét Vilborg Bjarnadóttir is an Associate Professor of Management Science and Statistics in the DO&IT group.
 Dr. Margrét Bjarnadóttir graduated from MIT's Operations Research Center in 2008, defending her thesis titled “Data Driven Approach to Health Care, Application Using Claims Data”.
 Dr. Bjarnadóttir specializes in operations research methods using large scale data; her research centers around data driven decision making, combining optimization modeling with data analytics.
 Her work spans applications in health care, finance, people analytics and sports!

 In health-care Dr. Bjarnadóttir specializes in decision modeling using EMR and claims data.
 Her recent papers include: “Aiding the Prescriber” which focuses on risk modeling for improved opioid prescriptions and “Predicting Colorectal Cancer Mortality” which utilizes EMR and Cancer Registry data to build decision support tools.
 Examples of other applications include drug surveillance design, practice patterns and patient targeting.